Table of Contents

 It is used to identify whether metallic objects contain enough nickel to provoke allergic dermatitis in those allergic to nickel.

 The findings are similar to other forms of eczematous dermatitis.
-In the dermis, the inflammatory infiltrate mainly consists of lymphocytes and other mononuclear cells.
+In the dermis, the inflammatory infiltrates mainly consists of lymphocytes and other mononuclear cells.
 Epidermal edema may be seen; however, it may be absent in long-standing dermatitis.
 ACD may simulate mycosis fungoides due to the presence of atypical T-cell infiltrates.

 Other diagnoses to consider are asteatotic eczema, contact urticaria syndrome, drug-induced bullous disorders, drug-induced photosensitivity, irritant contact dermatitis and other forms of dermatitis, prurigo nodularis, seborrheic dermatitis, and tinea corporis.